hpc-io/h5bench/README.md

 ```

 ### General settings
-- IO_OPERATION: required, chose from **READ** and **WRITE**.
+- **IO_OPERATION**: required, chose from **READ** and **WRITE**.
-- MEM_PATTERN: required, chose from **CONTIG**, **INTERLEAVED** and **STRIDED**
+- **MEM_PATTERN**: required, chose from **CONTIG**, **INTERLEAVED** and **STRIDED**
-- FILE_PATTERN: required, chose from **CONTIG**, and **STRIDED**
+- **FILE_PATTERN**: required, chose from **CONTIG**, and **STRIDED**

-- NUM_PARTICLES: the number of particles that each rank needs to process, can be in exact numbers (12345) or in units (format like 16 K, 128 M and 256 G are supported,  format like 16K, 128M, 256G is NOT supported).
+- **NUM_PARTICLES**: required, the number of particles that each rank needs to process, can be in exact numbers (12345) or in units (format like 16 K, 128 M and 256 G are supported,  format like 16K, 128M, 256G is NOT supported).

-#### TIMESTEPS and EMULATED_COMPUTE_TIME_PER_TIMESTEP: the number of iterations
+- **TIMESTEPS**: required, the number of iterations
+- **EMULATED_COMPUTE_TIME_PER_TIMESTEP**: required, must be with units (eg,.
+10 s, 100 ms or 5000 us).
 In each iteration, the same amount of data will be written and the file size will increase correspondingly.
 After each iteration, the program sleeps for $EMULATED_COMPUTE_TIME_PER_TIMESTEP time to emulate the application computation.
+- **NUM_DIMS**: required, the number of dimensions, valid values are 1, 2 and 3.

-#### NUM_DIMS, DIM_1, DIM_2, and DIM_3: the dimensionality of the source data
-Always set these parameters in ascending order, and set unused dimensions to 1, and remember that NUM_PARTICLES == DIM_1 * DIM_2 * DIM_3 must hold.
-For example, DIM_1=1024, DIM_2=256, DIM_3=1 is a valid setting for a 2D array.
+- **DIM_1, DIM_2, and DIM_3**: required, the dimensionality of the source data.
+Always set these parameters in ascending order, and set unused dimensions to 1, and remember that NUM_PARTICLES == DIM_1 * DIM_2 * DIM_3 **MUST** hold.
+For example, DIM_1=1024, DIM_2=256, DIM_3=1 is a valid setting for a 2D array when `NUM_PARTICLES=262144` or `NUM_PARTICLES=256 K`, because 1024*256*1 = 262144, which is 256 K.

-#### Settings for READ
-- READ_OPTION: required.
+### Async related settings
-  - FULL: read the whole file
+- **ASYNC_MODE**: optional, the default is ASYNC_NON.
-  - PARTIAL: read the first $TO_READ_NUM_PARTICLES particles
-  - STRIDED: read in streded pattern
-- TO_READ_NUM_PARTICLES: required, the number for particles attempt to read.
--
-## Basic write benchmark - h5bench_vpicio
+  - ASYNC_NON: the benchmark will run in synchronous mode.
+  - ASYNC_EXP: enable the asynchronous mode.
+An installed async VOL connector and coresponding environment variables are required.
+- **IO_MEM_LIMIT**: optional, the default is 0, requires **ASYNC_MODE=ASYNC_EXP**, only works in asynchronous mode.
+This is the memory threshold used to determine when to actually execute the IO operations.
+The actual IO operations (data read/write) will not be executed until the timesteps associated memory reachs the threshold, or the application run to the end.
+- **DELAYED_CLOSE_TIMESTEPS**: optional, the default is 0.
+The groups and datasets associated to to the timesteps will be closed later for potential caching.

+### Compression settings
+- **COMPRESS**: YES or NO, optional.
+Used to enable compression, when enabled, chunk dimensions(CHUNK_DIM_1, CHUNK_DIM_2, CHUNK_DIM_3) are required.
-- To enable parallel compression feature for VPIC, add following section to the config file, and make sure chunk dimension settings are compatible with the data dimensions: they must have the same rank of dimensions (eg,.
-2D array dataset needs 2D chunk dimensions), and chunk dimension size cannot be greater than data dimension size. **Note:** There is a know bug on HDF5 parallel compression that could cause the system run out of memory when the chunk amount is large (large number of particle and very small chunk sizes).
-On Cori Hasswell nodes, the setting of 16M particles per rank, 8 nodes (total 256 ranks), 64 * 64 chunk size will crash the system by runing out of memory, on single nodes the minimal chunk size is 4 * 4.
+To enable parallel compression feature for VPIC, add following section to the config file, and make sure chunk dimension settings are compatible with the data dimensions: they must have the same rank of dimensions (eg,.
+2D array dataset needs 2D chunk dimensions), and chunk dimension size cannot be greater than data dimension size.
 ```
 COMPRESS=YES # to enable parallel compression(chunking)
 CHUNK_DIM_1=512 # chunk dimensions
 CHUNK_DIM_2=256
 CHUNK_DIM_3=1 # extra chunk dimension take no effects.
 ```
+**Note:** There is a known bug on HDF5 parallel compression that could cause the system run out of memory when the chunk amount is large (large number of particle and very small chunk sizes).
+On Cori Hasswell nodes, the setting of 16M particles per rank, 8 nodes (total 256 ranks), 64 * 64 chunk size will crash the system by runing out of memory, on single nodes the minimal chunk size is 4 * 4.

+### Additional settings for READ (h5bench_bdcats)
+- **READ_OPTION**: required for IO_OPERATION=READ, not allowed for IO_OPERATION=WRITE.
+  - FULL: read the whole file
+  - PARTIAL: read the first $TO_READ_NUM_PARTICLES particles
+  - STRIDED: read in streded pattern
+- **TO_READ_NUM_PARTICLES**: required, the number for particles attempt to read.

+##----------------------------------------

 - For 2D/3D benchmarks (such as CI2D or CC3D), make sure the dimensions are set correctly and matches the per rank particle number.
 For example, when your PATTERN is CC3D, and PARTICLE_CNT_M is 1, means 1M particles per rank, setting DIM_1~3 to 64, 64, and 256 is valid, because 64 * 64 * 256 = 1,048,576 (1M); and 10 * 20 * 30 is an invalid setting.
 - For 1D benchmarks (CC/CI/IC/II), DIM_1 must be set to the total particle number, and the rest two dimensions must be set to 1.